Cimpress-MCP/felix/README.md

 ## 👩‍💻 Contributing <a name="contributing"></a>

 Contributions to this project are welcome.
-If you'd like to lend a hand with this project and have a member of the Cimpress Open Source community review for inclusion just do a standard pull request:
+If you'd like to lend a hand have a member of the Cimpress Open Source community review for work for inclusion just do a standard pull request:

 1. Clone this repo
 1. Make a branch for your work